Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Example of a dashboard using live Jira data, created in Visor, to track progress and performance for a sub-team of a larger project team:

-Multiple versions of this dashboard can be quickly and easily created for each team, using the same live data as the source, to attain reporting consistency and help people zoom into their own performance.
+Multiple versions of this dashboard can be quickly and easily created for each team, using the same live data as the source to attain reporting consistency and help people zoom into their performance.

 How To Share Jira Dashboards

-If you’ve created your dashboard within Jira then you can share it by selecting the appropriate option (Project, Group, or My Organization) in the Viewers drop-down in the dashboard setting screen.
+If you’ve created your dashboard within Jira, you can share it by selecting the appropriate option (e.g., Project, Group, or My Organization) in the Viewers drop-down on the dashboard settings screen.

 Unfortunately, you can’t share with stakeholders who don’t have Jira accounts, which is a big drawback when you want to report to stakeholders or clients.

-However, if you create a dashboard using real-time Jira data in Visor, you can share it with anyone, with a range of permission options to keep everyone informed without being overwhelmed.
+However, if you create a dashboard using real-time Jira data in Visor, you can share it with anyone.
+Visor offers a range of permission options to keep everyone informed without being overwhelmed.

 The image below shows the control you get when sharing Jira dashboards in Visor: